Turgon37/docker-smtp-relay/README.md

 To create a generic account for this host you have to run this command into the container

 ```
-saslpasswd2 -u domain.com -c username
+/saslpasswd.sh -u domain.com -c username
 ```

-You have to replace domain.com with your relay domain and you will be prompt for password two time.
+You have to replace domain.com with your relay domain and you will be prompt for password two times.

    * Add multiple SASL users :